scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Support for reading cff files.
     -   Yet more problems counting ttf points
     -   Update copyright notices.
-    -   Add code to protect FontForge against reading bad Apple lookup tables (I think the Zapfino.dfont that ships with 10.3 has two bad lookups, but perhaps I just don't understand them).
+    -   Add code to protect websharpstudios against reading bad Apple lookup tables (I think the Zapfino.dfont that ships with 10.3 has two bad lookups, but perhaps I just don't understand them).
     -   Try harder to avoid using 'DFLT' script when coming up with a